-Sculptra is poly-L-lactic acid, sodium carboxymethylcellulose, and mannitol, substance thats attract water (to plump) and stimulate collagen (to fill).
+Sculptra is poly-L-lactic acid, sodium carboxymethylcellulose, and mannitol, substances that attract water (to plump) and stimulate collagen (to fill).
 Radiesse contains calcium hydroxyapatite, which is biologically identical to the substance that makes up bones and teeth.

 The Target Area

 Sculptra and Radiesse can be used in mostly the same areas.
 Both are commonly utilized in the nasolabial folds and jowls.
 However, Sculptra can also be used beneath the cheekbones for volume, where typically it would take numerous Radiesse syringes to accomplish this.
 Radiesse is also used in the chin and nose, which we normally wouldn’t use Sculptra for because it doesn’t get as hard.